 - The Phoenix Fund is limited to rescue organizations in Maryland.
 Grants awarded under the Fund shall be used to assist with the care and rehabilitation of dogs that have endured prior neglect or abuse.

 - The Phoenix Fund will provide grants of up to $500, which may solely be used to provide necessary veterinary care and medications, as well as special equipment/food and/or evaluations from animal behaviorists or trainers.
 Funding requests for routine care, such as spay/neuter surgery, vaccinations, deworming, flea treatments, etc. will not be considered.
 Disbursements will be limited by the necessity for treatment and the amount of funding available.

-- Grants shall only be provided to 501(c)(3) non-profit rescue organizations that are in compliance with all federal and state requirements for non-profit entities.
-Applicants must be in good standing in the State of Maryland and shall submit copies of their IRS Determination Letter and current state Charitable Registration Renewal Letter.
-Applicant organizations will be required to submit documentation once per calendar year and may submit this documentation prior to seeking grant funding, which will be kept on file.
+- Grants shall only be provided to 501(c)3 non-profit rescue organizations that are in compliance with all federal and state requirements for non-profit entities.
+Applicants must be in good standing and shall submit copies of their 1) IRS Determination Letter 2) W-9 and 3) current state Charitable Registration Renewal Letter due in January ’21.
+Applicant organizations may submit this documentation in advance.

 - Grantees may submit successive applications for a dog, provided the grantee submits an accounting, including receipts, detailing how prior grant funds were expended.

 - Grantees shall indemnify and hold SYSS harmless from any and all claims, damages, and other expenses relating to any dog that is the beneficiary of grant funding from the Phoenix Fund.

 - SYSS will use its best efforts to allocate funds responsibly each year.
 SYSS reserves the right to deny funding for any reason, but will not discriminate on the basis of race, age, gender, sexual orientation, or religion of applicants.